VioletsOleander/vault-vanilla/book-notes/The Linux Command Line.md

 See how the shell completed the line for us?
 Let's try another one.
 Again, don't press Enter.
 <html><body><table><tr><td>[me@linuxbox ~]$ ls D</td></tr></table></body></html>
 Press Tab.
-While this example shows completion of pathnames, which is its most common use, completion will also work on variables (if the beginning of the word is a $$1$ ), user names (if the word begins with ~), commands (if the word is the first word on the line) and hostnames (if the beginning of the word is $@$ ).
+While this example shows completion of pathnames, which is its most common use, completion will also work on variables (if the beginning of the word is a$ ), user names (if the word begins with ~), commands (if the word is the first word on the line) and hostnames (if the beginning of the word is $@$ ).
 Hostname completion works only for hostnames listed in /etc/hosts.
 There are a number of control and meta key sequences that are associated with completion, as listed in Table 8-4.
 Table 8-4: Completion Commands
 <html><body><table><tr><td>Key</td><td>Action</td></tr><tr><td>Alt-?</td><td>Display a list of possible completions.
 On most systems you can also do this by pressing the Tab key a second time, which is much easier.</td></tr><tr><td>Alt-*</td><td>Insert all possible completions.
 This is useful when you want to use more than one possible match.</td></tr></table></body></html>